Knee Gel Injection Cost in 2026: Prices With and Without Insurance

 Does insurance cover gel shots if I haven’t tried physical therapy?

 Most insurance plans require documented conservative treatment failures before approving gel injections.
-This typically includes 4-6 weeks of physical therapy and trial of anti-inflammatory medications.
+This typically includes 4-6 weeks of physical therapy, a trial of anti-inflammatory medications, and sometimes a cortisone injection.
 Medicare also requires documented medical necessity.
+Your doctor can help you meet these requirements efficiently.
+Read more about prior authorization requirements.

 Can I use my HSA or FSA for knee gel injections?